usoni01/take-home-engineering-challenge/README.md

 - Retrieve a food truck based on the `locationid` field.
 - Get all food trucks for a given `block`.

+### Testing

+You are welcome to use your unit testing framework of choice to validate the in-memory data store and service functionality.

 Good luck!
 Please send a link to your solution on Github back to us at least 12 hours before your interview so we can review it before we speak.